YouTube preview is here!

 Summer is typically the biggest season for theatrical anime, and this one has quite a few entries to be sure.

 Bakeneko Anzu-chan – 07/19/2024: (PV) Ghost Cat Anzu has been receiving a fair bit of attention on the festival circuit.
 It’s a Japanese (Shin-Ei) and French (Miyu) co-production (the world’s two foremost countries in terms of animation) which had its world premiere at the Cannes Film Festival.
-It tells the tale of an orphaned 11 year-old girl who goes to love with her grandfather, a Buddhist monk in the countryside, who promptly puts her in the care of his bakeneko friend Anzu.
+It tells the tale of an orphaned 11 year-old girl who goes to live with her grandfather, a Buddhist monk in the countryside, who promptly puts her in the care of his bakeneko friend Anzu.

 One’s mind immediately goes to Spirited Away, all the more so given the art style, and it seems that Bakeneko Anzu-chan doesn’t run away from that comparison.
 These sorts of co-productions have struck gold before (The Red Turtle comes to mind), and if nothing else it’s always interesting to see European and Japanese sensibilities meld on the animation canvas.